jaybee202/mod3_project/README.md

 ### Methodology:

 1. Assess the data: check for null values and outliers
-2. Feature engineer: create new features that will provide us with more information (one hot encoder was used)
-3. Perform exploratory data analysis to pick up trends from the data
+2. Perform exploratory data analysis to find trends in the data
-4. Split data into train and test files
+3. Split data into train and test files
-5. Apply standard scaler to numeric data set
+4. Apply one hot encoder to categorical features and standard scaler to numeric features
-6. Fit the train data to different vanilla models (Logistic, KNN, Decision Trees, Random Forest, Gradient Boosting Classifier)
+5. Fit the train data to different vanilla models (Logistic, KNN, Decision Trees, Random Forest, Gradient Boosting Classifier)
-7. Utilize gridsearch to do hyperparameter tuning on train data set
+6. Utilize gridsearch to do hyperparameter tuning on train data set
-8. Test the best performing models with test data and compare evaluation scores (focussed on precision)
+7. Test the best performing models with test data and compare evaluation scores (with a focuss on precision)

 #### Data description: